sSanxiao/qiwa6015/README.md

 # PROHI Dashboard Example

 **Author**: [Qilu Wang]

+I was exempted for the DSHI course and credited, so I selected another project of mine for this assignment.

 <!-- As main author, do not write anything in the line below.
 The collaborator will edit the line below in GitHub --> **Collaborator**: Patricia